fklingler/hives/README.md

 ## Tests

-Ruby on Rails tests can be run using `bin/rails test`
+Ruby on Rails tests can be run using `bin/rails test`.

 ## Deployment